My Main Page with Links to My Other

 Why Schools Fail —Bruce Goldberg

-Goldberg weighs in with a Libertarian view, a sort of power market Alfie Kohn.
+Goldberg weighs in with a Libertarian Alfie Kohn view.
 He blasts reading and math practices, rips E. D. Hirsch.
 Goldberg emphasizes making schools more interesting for students.
-This book implies that education is a choice between entertaining drivel and boring drivel.
-The author sides with entertaining drivel.
+Implying that education is a choice between entertaining drivel and boring drivel, the author sides with entertaining drivel.
 Goldberg cites Gilda Radner’s autobiography as an example of what schools should emphasize.
-Radner’s autobiography may be one of the best celebrity bios ever, but if reading celebrity biographies is what is important, why have schools?
-Judging from the new bookshelf at most public libraries, citizens spend plenty of free time reading celebrity bios.
-That accomplishment is almost no accomplishment.
-Limiting life to the habitually interesting, initially interesting and popularly interesting, reduces the purposefulness and fulfillment that comes from attacking important challenges wholeheartedly.
-Improved entertainment will not accomplish much.
-Thoughtful kids will merely become more jaded.
+Radner’s autobiography may be a great celebrity bio, but if reading celebrity biographies is important, why spend so much money on schools?
+Judging from the shelves at public libraries, citizens spend plenty of free time reading celebrity bios.
+Limiting life to the habitually interesting, initially interesting or popularly interesting, reduces the purposefulness and fulfillment that comes from wholeheartedly attacking important challenges.

-I am waiting for a book that emphasizes making important things fascinating rather than pretending the popular or the fascinating are important.
-The pursuits of the entertaining, the popular and the pedantic have overwhelmed considerations for the pursuit of the good.
+I am waiting for a book that emphasizes making important things fascinating rather than pretending the fascinating is important.
 A teacher is acting in more than a fiduciary role for a student’s current enjoyment.
 They are acting in a fiduciary role for their present character and their future character.
-Not recommended.

 Social Programs That Work

-Supporting research may have poor controls and may ignore other factors that are responsible for improvements.
-Even if the program itself were responsible for improvements, the gains are not large enough.
+Supporting research may have poor controls and may ignore other factors responsible for improvements.
+Even if the program itself is responsible for improvements, the gains are not large enough.
 Bigger changes are needed.

-Success for All does have some good points though which include: increased structure, more time spent reading, homogenous grouping, increased tutoring, regular assessment and reduced class sizes in primary grades.
+Success for All does have some good points, though, which include: Increased structure, more time spent reading, homogeneous grouping, increased tutoring, and regular assessment.

-Some studies suggest that the most important factor for academic achievement in general is teacher quality.
-Other important factors include an emphasis on reading, good materials and “curriculum alignment.”
+Some studies suggest the most important factor for academic achievement is teacher quality.
+Other important factors include an emphasis on reading, good materials, and “curriculum alignment.”

 Beyond the Classroom by L. Steinberg

-The authors make the good point that the widespread belief that success depends more on inherited brain power than efforts is bad, but much of Beyond the Classroom makes nurture assumptions that fail to account for biological and other factors.
+Much of Beyond the Classroom makes nurture assumptions, failing to account for heredity and other factors.
 School reform should focus on the classroom.
-It is where the most gain for the effort will come.
-Trying to reform schools by fixing most of society is at best quixotic.
+It is where the most gain for the effort comes.
+Trying to reform schools by fixing most of society is quixotic.
 In fact, focusing on the classroom would do more to improve society than the other way around.
-Unspecific, impractical and unhelpful recommendations.
-Not recommended.
+Includes unspecific, impractical, and unhelpful recommendations.

 The Schools We Need: And Why We Don’t Have Them by E.D.
 Hirsch, Junior